css-materials/course-site/content/homework/reproducible-research/index.md

 ### In terms of code, your submission should contain the following:
 * Code to load the required libraries and import the data using a relative path.
 This code needs to be at the top of the document only (do not import libraries or load data in other parts of the script)
-* Code to clean the data (e.g., rename variables, recode variables, etc.) as necessary and/or code to tidy the data as necessary
+* Code to clean the data (e.g., rename variables, recode variables, etc.) as necessary and/or code to tidy the data as necessary (this will vary from project to project)
-* Code to generate descriptive statistics (tables, summaries, etc.) and plots (roughly 3-4 well designed plots)
+* Code to generate descriptive statistics (tables, summaries, etc.) and plots (roughly 3-4 well designed plots, I expect more if your data require only minimal data cleaning/tidying)
 * Your code should incorporate programming techniques such as loops or alternatives, if-else statements, and user-defined functions
 * Your code should take into account all topics we learned, including coding style and defensive programming, reproducible workflow, and use of Rmd documents
 * Include relevant output, but omit lengthy, irrelevant, and hard-to-read output (e.g., include the head of the data set but do not include the full print of it)